dannofield/CarND-Path-Planning-Project/README.md

 }
 ```

 We are also checking all the time for cars on other.
-So we allways know if the left lane or the right lane are available at all time.
+So we always know if the left lane or the right lane are available at all time.

 We check for cars 10 mts ahead of us and 30 mts back to consider the next lane available or not in case we want to change our lane